ucsd-cse11-s20/exam1/README.md

   have to be on camera the whole time, though it's fine if you are.
 Just a brief confirmation that it's you creating the video/doing the work attached to the work itself is what we want.
-- A capture of your screen running your program.
-Demonstrate and describe in a clear and audible voice the following tasks described below.

-  1. For the _second_ example from `task1b` – “An image that has the keyword `"ucsd"` and has the keyword `"ucsf"`”:
+- For the _second_ example from `task1b` – “An image that has the keyword `"ucsd"` and has the keyword `"ucsf"`”:

   Run the program and show the output corresponding to the method call for this example.
 Then, starting from the line in your code with the the call to the `matches` method, indicate each line of code that runs in your program while evaluating that method call.
 You can scroll to and click the lines to highlight them, or otherwise indicate each one.
 You should indicate them in the order that
   **Java will evaluate them** (this might be different than the order they *appear in the file).

-  2. For this task, repeat the process of running the program, showing the output, and indicating which lines run and in which order.
-This time, do it for one of the inputs to the the `EitherQuery` you created in Task 3.
+- For this task, repeat the process of running the program, showing the output, and indicating which lines run and in which order.
+This time, do it for one of the calls to the `matches` method of `EitherQuery` you created in Task 3.

 An example of what your video should look like when doing this kind of explanation is here: